aciurlik/Summer-Research/README.md

         all modifications to the schedule should be passed to the SchdeuleGUI, which may then inform schedule that a user has requested a change.
 ### Data Group Object Descriptions

-  a.
-Schedule
+* Schedule
-    A list of available semesters, each of which contains ScheduleElements Also holds the list of majors that the user has chosen, and handles GER requirements.
+    * A list of available semesters, each of which contains ScheduleElements Also holds the list of majors that the user has chosen, and handles GER requirements.
     This class is the go-between for the Data side and the GUI side

-  b.
-ScheduleElement
+* ScheduleElement
-    Anything that can be added to a semester's plans.
+    * Anything that can be added to a semester's plans.
     Includes Course, Prefix, and Requirement.

-  c.
-Major
+* Major
-    A fixed collection of requirements.
+    * A fixed collection of requirements.
     Tracks, GERs, Minors, and the collection of unsatisfied Prereqs are all represented with Major objects.

-  d.
-Requirement
+* Requirement
-    Represents a collection of needed courses by the course's prefixes (i.e., "MTH-120") Every requirement has a number to choose, and a list of choices.
+    * Represents a collection of needed courses by the course's prefixes (i.e., "MTH-120") Every requirement has a number to choose, and a list of choices.
 The choices may themselves be requirements.
     There is a subclass TerminalRequirement that represents a requirement with only 1 choice.
     Requirements have their own specification language that includes strings like "MTH-150", "3 of (MTH-110, MTH-120, MTH-130),"